 Getting around in Kochi is best done by motor-rickshaw, unless you want to travel across the bay from the main area of Kochi to the old town.
 It's a very long way around so taking the ferry makes sense.
 Sadly, the schedule is not all too frequent (once an hour at best), so planning ahead makes sense.

-Written by local enthusiast for Kochi hostels
+Written by Travel Expert Kochi

 gagalichen